-The Thompson Valley was officially granted a geographic wine designation (GI) in 2018.
+The Thompson Valley is one of the newest of BC’s 9 designated wine regions and was officially granted a geographic wine indciation (GI) in 2018.
 The regional boundary parallels the Thompson River watershed and runs approximately 130 km east to west starting at Chase and ending at Cache Creek.
 A north arm of the designated region runs north from Kamloops to just past the home of Privato Vineyards and Winery.
 To date vineyard and winery activity is centered around the city of Kamloops.

 Terroir (terˈwär, French Terre means “land”) means the conditions and characteristics of the natural environment in which wine is produced including geography, soil, and climate.